shorebirdtech/docs/docs/guides/release/ios.md

 ![Xcode Organizer](https://github.com/shorebirdtech/shorebird/assets/581764/eafebdee-0e26-410a-8997-4eed056d4b6d)

-You will need to select the appropriate development team, provisioning profile, and signing certificate.

 As of Xcode 14.3, you will make the following choices:

 1. "App Store Connect" as the distribution method.
 1. "Upload" as the destination.
 1. A few distribution options that are up to you.
 Importantly, **Manage Version and Build Number must be unchecked for Shorebird to work**.
 Because Shorebird targets patches at specific release versions, changing the version or build number will prevent your app from receiving patches.
    ![Xcode distribution options](https://github.com/shorebirdtech/shorebird/assets/581764/c6ae0857-7ad8-4a8f-ae8b-55d05d52f3b3)
 1. Automatically manage signing or manually manage signing.
 This is up to you.
+If you choose to manually manage signing, you will need to select the appropriate development team, provisioning profile, and signing certificate for your app.
-1. Upload.
+1. Confirm the upload.

 Xcode will upload your archive, and if no issues are found, will show a message telling you that the upload was successful: